 By the 2010s, he had made the transition into music and was developing his unique style, a combination of melodic singing and rapping.

-A succession of mixtapes in 2015 and 2017 contributed to his success, making him one of the best-selling artists of all time.
+A succession of mixtapes in 2015 and 2017 contributed to Drake’s success, making him one of the best-selling artists of all time.

 13. Donald Glover

-The talent known as Childish Gambino has his thumb in many different pies.
-Like many others on our list of black singers, Glover has experience in multiple artistic ventures.
+As the talent known as Childish Gambino, Danny Glover has his thumb in many different pies.
+Like many others on our list of black singers, he has experience in multiple artistic ventures.

 Born Solana Imani Rowe in St. Louis, Missouri, SZA is an American singer who started her craft in the early 2010s.
-She released her debut album CTRL in 2017, which reached number three on the US Billboard 200.
+She released her debut album CTRL in 2017, which reached #3 on the US Billboard 200.